bioconvert/bioconvert/doc/formats.rst

 :Type: database/track

-The **bigBed** format stores annotation items that can either be simple, or a linked collection of exons.
+The **bigBed** format stores annotation items.
 BigBed files are created initially from BED type files.
 The resulting bigBed files are in an indexed binary format.
 The main advantage of the bigBed files is that only the portions of the files needed to display a particular region is used.

 .. admonition:: bioconvert conversions